jasminhusadzic/cypress-wordpress/README.md

 # Reporting

 Currently is used Mochawesome report.
 This report will be automatically generated after every exeucution and it can be found in folder reports inside project.
-If execution is trigered over Github Actions, reports will be saved as Artifact (report.zip)
+If execution is triggered over Github Actions, reports will be saved as Artifact (report.zip)